arvkevi/hometown_precipitation/README.md

 ## How to track precipitation for your hometown

+1. Create a (free) account on [OpenWeather](https://openweathermap.org)

-1. [Fork](https://github.com/arvkevi/hometown_precipitation/fork) the repo and clone it
+2. [Fork](https://github.com/arvkevi/hometown_precipitation/fork) the repo and clone it

     ```shell
     git clone git@github.com:[your_username]/hometown_precipitation.git
     cd hometown_precipitation
     ```

-2. Use `create_table.sql` to create a table in an existing PostgreSQL database.
+3. Use `create_table.sql` to create a table in an existing PostgreSQL database.

     I used a free teir plan at [Elephantsql](https://www.elephantsql.com/) to create a database.